Dane Cameron: Rolex Sports Car Series

-In 2011 he competed with Dempsey Racing/Team Seattle in their Rolex GT class Mazda RX-8 with teammate James Gué.
-They finished fourth in the championship with three third-place finishes and six top 5s.
-In 2012 he drove Team Sahlen's RX-8 in the same series with Wayne Nonnamaker.
+In 2011, Cameron competed with Dempsey Racing/Team Seattle in their Rolex GT class Mazda RX-8 with teammate James Gué.
+They finished fourth in the championship with three third-place finishes and six top-fives.
+In 2012, he drove Team Sahlen's RX-8 in the same series with Wayne Nonnamaker.
 He ranked 6th in points with a class win at Mazda Raceway Laguna Seca and three podiums.

 Cameron moved up to the Rolex Daytona Prototype class full-time with Team Sahlen in 2013, again sharing ride with Wayne Nonnamaker.
 With two fourth-place finishes, he finished tenth in the drivers standings.
 Also, he partnered with eventual LMPC drivers champion Mike Guasch in four rounds of the American Le Mans Series.

+IMSA SportsCar Championship

 In the 2014 United SportsCar Championship, Cameron moved to the GTD class to drive a Turner BMW Z4 with Markus Palttala.
 He claimed four class wins and two third-place finishes in 11 rounds, winning the GTD drivers championship.

-The driver moved to the Prototype class for the 2015 IMSA season, sharing an Action Express Racing Corvette with Eric Curran.
-He claimed two wins, four podiums and top 5 finishes in every race.
+Cameron moved to the Prototype class for the 2015 IMSA season, sharing an Action Express Racing Corvette with Eric Curran.
+He claimed two wins, four podiums and top-five finishes in every race.
 As a result, he ended third in the drivers standings.
 Cameron was renewed with the team for 2016 and 2017.